tsiensesvendomingos/configure-ad/README.md

 <br />

 <p>
-Login to the Domain Controller and enable ICMPv4 in on the local windows firewall.
+Let's change that by logging in to the Domain Controller VM (DC-1) and enabling ICMPv4 in on the local Windows defender firewall.
 </p>
 <p>
 <img src="https://i.imgur.com/5zjqHgk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>